afiorellino/RAG-DocAssist/README.md

 # Project Name
-RAG-DocAssist (Building AI course project)
+RAG-DocAssist

 ## Summary
 RAG-DocAssist is a lightweight RAG (Retrieval-Augmented Generation) application that allows project team (project managers, technical staff, ...) to quickly query and retrieve information from large amounts of documents such as: contract, customer specifications, company standards, local laws, ..., typically stored in PDF format.
-Final project for the Building AI course
+This is the final project for the Building AI course

 ## The problem
 In large industrial sectors like Oil & Gas and Energy, technical teams frequently work with massive amounts of documentation (often thousands of pages of specifications and technical standards).